Little-Alexander-CS/Dice-Roll-Game/README.md

 Press enter to roll for each player.

 Fixed Bugs:
-Only one winner is announed if multiple players end with the same score.
+Only one winner is announced if multiple players end with the same score.

 Known Bugs: